SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

 ## Exercise 3.7 SQL Console Preferences

-1. Examine the SQL Console preferences.
+1. Examine the SQL console preferences.
 Navigate to the database explorer preferences icon on the left of your screen and select **SQL Console**.
 Examine the available settings.

     A few notable settings are:
     * Byte limit for the size of a returned value